The Pan American Cup begins on Jun 13 in Lima, Peru.

 Brennan Anderson became the Waves' 27th AVCA National Player of the Week on Tuesday.
 He is the first and only Pepperdine libero to receive the award.

-After a brief hiatus to coach internationally, David Hunt returns to the Pepperdine sideline for his sixth season as an assistant coach in 2015.
-He has been working with the men's volleyball team for eight seasons overall.
+After a brief hiatus to coach internationally, David Hunt returns to the Pepperdine sideline for his seventh season as an assistant coach in 2016.
+He has been working with the men’s volleyball team for nine seasons overall.

 “He is one of the best young coaches is our sport,” praised head coach Marv Dunphy upon Hunt’s return.
 “He teaches well, scouts well, recruits well and is great to work with.
 We are lucky to have him.”